To boost vaccinations, South Africa opens jabs to all adults

+Johnson & Johnson jabs were given so only one dose is needed.
+The pop-up center is part of South Africa’s efforts to boost the flagging numbers of vaccinations.

+“We realized that many people are too busy, they do not have time to go to our vaccine sites, so we brought the vaccine to the people that is the taxi rank,” Zodwa Malamule, the manager of the Soweto clinic, said.
+“Our main purpose is to reach out to the taxi drivers, the commuters and the hawkers (street sellers) that are found within this area.”

-JOHANNESBURG (AP) — Faced with slowing numbers of people getting COVID-19 vaccinations, South Africa has opened eligibility to all adults to step up the volume of inoculations as it battles a surge in the disease driven by the delta variant.
+Faced with slowing numbers of people getting COVID-19 vaccinations, South Africa has also opened eligibility to all adults to step up the volume of inoculations as it battles a surge in the disease driven by the delta variant.

 The country on Friday started offering shots to everyone aged 18 and older as the volume of shots given per day has stalled even though vaccines are now more widely available.